 What It Does: Defines your deltoids

 How to Do It: With a dumbbell in each hand, stand with your feet shoulder-width apart, knees soft.
-Keeping a slight bend in your elbows, raise your arms to your sides until they are parallel to the floor and your body is in a T-formation.
+Keeping a slight bend in your elbows, raise your arms slightly in front of you and to your sides until they are parallel to the floor and your body is in a Y-formation.
 Pause for a second, then slowly lower your arms to starting position.
 Perform 12 to 15 repetitions; complete three sets.

 Keep in Mind: Think about tilting the dumbbells a touch and leading the movement with your pinkies, as if you were about to pour a pitcher of water.
 This trick will help keep your elbows above your wrists and, as a result, the attention on the lateral head of the deltoids (the top of your shoulder that originates from your collarbone).